This page is a sub-section of the Floyds Epic Clouds where the presets provide specific weather environments.

 - Select the tow plane as your means of reaching altitude.

 - Select airport KGZL (Stigler Regional Airport) in central USA; the terrain is flat, making it perfect for concentrating on thermal lift.
-It is at 599 feet (183 m) above mean sea level so the air is more dense than some other airports in the hills and mountains.
+It is at 599 feet (183 m) above mean sea level so the air is more dense than airports in the hills and mountains.

 - Load the flight and the flaps lever will be set to A for Aerotow (if you are using the AS-33ME).